-Matthew Bourne OBE is widely hailed as the UK’s most popular and successful choreographer and director.
-In 2012 he celebrated 25 years of creating and directing dance for musicals, opera, theatre, film as well as his own highly successful, award winning companies.
+Matthew Bourne is widely hailed as the UK’s most popular and successful choreographer and director.
+For close to 30 years he has been creating and directing dance for musicals, opera, theatre, film as well as his own highly successful, award-winning companies.

 Matthew is the creator of the world’s longest running ballet production, a five-time Olivier Award winner, and the only British director to have won the Tony Award for both Best Choreographer and Best Director of a Musical.
-He has been recognised by over 30 international awards, including following Dame Margot Fonteyn as only the second dance recipient of the Hamburg Shakespeare Prize for the Arts and being the first recipient, in the arts category, of The British Inspiration Award.
+He has been recognised by over 40 international awards, including following Dame Margot Fonteyn as only the second dance recipient of the Hamburg Shakespeare Prize for the Arts and being the first recipient, in the arts category, of The British Inspiration Award.
 He is also the proud recipient of the Evening Standard Award, South Bank Show Award, Time Out Special Award, Drama Desk Award, six Los Angles Drama Critic Awards and the Astaire Award for Dance on Broadway.
-In 2007 he received a Special Theatre Managers Association Award for services to dance touring and audience development.
-He was awarded the OBE for Services to Dance in 2001.
+In 2007 he received a Special Theatre Managers Association Award for services to dance touring and audience development and was awarded the OBE for Services to Dance in 2001.